 Canon RP vs Fujifilm X-T4

 The Canon EOS RP and the Fujifilm X-T4 are two digital cameras that were announced, respectively, in February 2019 and February 2020.
-Both the Canon RP and the X-T4 are mirrorless interchangeable lens cameras that are based on a full frame (Canon RP) and an APS-C (X-T4) sensor.
-The Canon has a resolution of 26.2 megapixels, whereas the Fujifilm provides 26 MP.
+Both the RP and the X-T4 are mirrorless interchangeable lens cameras that are based on a full frame (RP) and an APS-C (X-T4) sensor.
+Both cameras offer a resolution of 26 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.